 An IT plan doesn’t have to take days to complete or fill a 3-ring binder.
 It can be short, sweet, and effective.

 If you work with a managed IT services provider, IT planning should be included at no additional charge.
-If you don’t use managed IT services, it’s worth the fee to make sure you get knowledgeable advice up front.
+Otherwise, it’s worth the fee to make sure you get knowledgeable advice up front.

 Gather key information, including an asset inventory and a network diagram.
 From there, review what’s working for you and what isn’t.
 Consider what you could move to the cloud and what’s best kept onsite.
 Review your asset inventory to determine which hardware needs to be refreshed and when.
 (Best practice is to replace workstations every three years, and other hardware as recommended by your IT services firm.)

 Take advantage of what you already know is coming, like anticipated growth, and plan accordingly.
 Share your ideas with your IT provider, who can update you on the latest technology trends.

 Use the expertise of your IT firm to advise you.
 With knowledge of your business goals, they can develop the start of a plan, including budget options.
 Have clear objectives for what the technology should accomplish and how the new project will be implemented by your staff.

 Your plan may go through several revisions as you work through the details.
 Be as specific as possible to detail what technology is to be implemented, the training required, and set expectations for the degree of disruption that may occur.

 This seems obvious, but it doesn’t always happen.
 Taking shortcuts to save money in the short-term can often cost more money in the end.

 Even with strong leadership and clear objectives, we humans can be very resistant to change.
 If your plan involves implementing new software or some other new process, make sure your staff understands the benefits of the new technology (which may not be immediately obvious in the early days of a roll-out), and has bought in to the change.